London Fletcher: 2000

 On February 2, 2000, St. Louis Rams’ head coach Dick Vermeil announced his decision to retire.
 The St. Louis Rams promoted offensive coordinator Mike Martz to head coach.
 Martz retained Fletcher, Collins, and Jones as the starting linebackers.
-He started in the St. Louis Rams’ against the Denver Broncos and collected a season-high 14 combined tackles (nine solo) and made two sacks during their 41–36 victory.
+He started in the St. Louis Rams’ opener against the Denver Broncos and collected a season-high 14 combined tackles (nine solo) and made two sacks during their 41–36 victory.
 On November 12, 2000, Fletcher made six solo tackles, forced a fumble, and made his first career interception during a 38–24 at the New York Giants in Week 11.
 Fletcher intercepted a pass by Giants’ Kerry Collins, that was intended for wide receiver Ike Hilliard, and returned it for a 12-yard gain during the third quarter.
 In Week 13, Fletcher recorded seven combined tackles, was credited with half a sack, and made a season-high two interceptions during a 31–24 loss against the New Orleans Saints.
 He made both interceptions off pass attempts by Saints’ quarterback Aaron Brooks.
 In Week 15, he recorded ten combined tackles (nine solo) and two sacks during a 40–29 victory against the Minnesota Vikings.
 His performance earned him NFC Defensive Player of the Week honors.
 He led the team with 193 tackles on defense and special teams, eclipsing the old franchise mark of 185 set by LB Jim Collins in 1984.
 Fletcher recorded 132 combined tackles (105 solo) solely on defense and made four interceptions and 5.5 sacks in 16 games and 15 starts.